 You will have access to an excellent range of facilities and equipment in the knitwear studio and yarn store.

-You will be taught using Silver Reed knitting machines; however, you have the option to bring your own machine if you prefer.
+You will be taught using the Shima Seiki Apex 3 CAD system to design your patterns and use Silver Reed knitting machines to apply your designs (you have the option to bring your own machine if you prefer).

 You’ll also have access to our library to use outside of your short course; whilst you can’t reserve or take away books, you are welcome to use them as a resource for research and referencing.